Replevin: Use

 Replevin is used when the party having the right of property cannot simply invoke self-help and take the property back.
 If the party has the ability to do so directly, the action is referred to as repossession.
 For example, in the states of Wisconsin and Louisiana, if a person who finances an automobile, becomes a registered owner of that vehicle and fails to make payments as agreed, the lienholder cannot simply repossess the vehicle.
 The lienholder must go to court and obtain an order of replevin.

 In many cases, parties initiating a replevin action will elect not to gain immediate possession of the collateral or other wrongfully-held property and will instead file the replevin action without posting a bond.
 Once service of process is achieved, the defendant will likely be required to attend a court hearing on a specific date, then the parties' rights to possession will be adjudicated.
 A plaintiff creditor can typically prevail in the case by offering testimony and business records showing the borrower/defendant's obligation to pay, and default in payment.
 The Court will thereafter issue a judgment and authorize issuance of a writ of replevin, which is served by a sheriff's deputy, working in conjunction with persons hired or employed by the creditor to take the collateral or other property into its possession.
 The sheriff's role is to keep the peace and allow the creditor to get its property, without threat from the borrower.
 Once the creditor takes the property into its possession, it can sell the collateral, and apply the proceeds to the debt owed by the borrower.

 In other cases, replevy is used to prevent damages that may occur from the continued use of an item, such as a public utility meter.
 In the case of non-payment of a public utility, a meter is typically left on the premise to allow reconnection should the balance due be paid, or if the person owing the bill sells the premise to another person who does not owe arrears to the utility, however, it is possible for one to reconnect the device and continue obtaining the commodity in question.
 In such cases, the utility could seek replevin for the utility meter itself, thereby preventing this practice.

-Law of replevin internationally
+Law of replevin in other jurisdictions

 In the 1899 case of McGregor v.
 McGregor, Irving J of the British Columbia Supreme Court wrote: